- Academic Programs

 - Monthly e-newsletter for students interested in up to the minute transfer information

 - Appointments with visiting representatives from four-year colleges and universities

 - Transfer application assistance i.e. application deadlines, personal statement review and preparation

 - Workshops on transfer planning for UC/CSU/Private/Out of state, Women’s Colleges, Historically Black Colleges and Universities

 - College fairs with over 20 colleges and universities taking place three to four times a year

-The Center for Careers in Education (CCE) helps prepare students to become effective teachers in a profession that is in need of trained, diverse individuals.
-It offers resources and services to help students reach their career goal through participation in teacher preparation “apple” courses, early field work experiences, an integrated teacher preparation program with Cal State University Fullerton, Club Teach, specialized academic advisement/counseling, and CBEST test preparation workshops.
+The Teacher Pathway Program (TPP) helps prepare students to become effective teachers in a profession that is in need of trained, diverse individuals.
+It offers resources and services to help students reach their career goal through participation in teacher preparation “apple” courses, work based learning experiences, an integrated teacher preparation program with Cal State University Fullerton, Student California Teachers Association (SCTA), specialized teacher training workshops, and academic advisement/counseling.

 Veterans, service members, and their survivors and dependents may apply for their VA Educational Benefit Programs with the help of the staff at the Veterans Resource Center (VRC).